Python-Crash-Course/Python201/Session 1 - GitHub/session1_github.md

 Now we will talk about how to use remote repositories for collaboration and/or sharing work.

-We use a remote GitHub repository as the example here but it's not different working against a remote repository on a private on-premise Git server used by many companies.
+We use a remote GitHub repository as the example here but it's not different than working against a remote repository on a private on-premise Git server used by many companies.

 ## Remote add or Clone

-There's two ways to get started:
+There are two ways to get started:

-- If you already got a local Git repository you can connect it to a remote repository using `git remote add origin <url_to_remote_repo>`, where "origin" is the default name convention used to represent the remote repository the repository originate from.
+- If you already got a local Git repository you can connect it to a remote repository using `git remote add origin <url_to_remote_repo>`, where `origin` is the default name convention used to represent the remote repository the repository originate from.
 - Alternatively, you can create a local repository by cloning a remote repository with `git clone <url_to_remote_repo>`.

 ## origin